hanscees/dockerscripts/scripts/readme-to-install.txt

 cat ImageId-file
 cat ImageId-file | egrep -v "RepoId|none|^$" |  ./check-docker-image-updates.sh

+## this will show images that can be updated
+cat UpdateTheseImages

+##this shows debug logging
+cat debug

 check docker tags on an image like this:
 ./get-docker-hub--image-tags.sh pihole/pihole
 ./get-docker-hub--image-tags.sh library/nginx